domonda/api/README.md

 }
 ```

-Using the document UUID returned as plaintext body from the upload request as rowId,
+Using the document UUID returned as plaintext body from the upload request as `rowId`,
 the uploaded invoice data can be queried like this:

 ```gql